 How to Set Up Potato Stamped Christmas Lights

 Pour a small amount of each colour you want to use on to a paper plate.
 Cut mini potatoes in half and arrange them beside each colour.
-Although I would have liked my toddlers and kids to use a new potato for each colour, this of course was not the case.
+Although I would have liked my toddlers to use a new potato for each colour, this of course was not the case.
 They often ended up mixing the colours which was fine and gave us an opportunity to talk about what new colours they were making.

 Show your little one where to stamp the potatoes to create the light bulbs, at the end of the light bulb socket your created.
 Then let them loose.

 How they Painted